 Read the latest information available for you and your clients.

-Our current Brexit position on 30 October 2019
+Our current Brexit position - February 2021

 The FCA introduced a Temporary Permissions Regime (TPR) as part of no-deal Brexit planning.
 This lets investment managers with funds domiciled in the European Economic Area (EEA) continue to operate in the UK in the event of a no deal Brexit.
 Typically these funds will have the prefix LUX (Luxembourg) or IE (Ireland) ISIN prefixes on our platforms.

-We’ll make every effort to provide you with the necessary reassurances, but you should contact the fund group if you have any specific concerns and to check how this might impact impact your clients.
+We’ll make every effort to provide you with the necessary reassurances, but you should contact the fund group if you have any specific concerns and to check how this might impact your clients.

 More information can be found in our Brexit Q&A document (PDF, 85KB)